Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Hypothesis, Theory, and Empirical Finding of Training-time Neuron Alignment: a Preliminary Study in Linear Mode Connectivity

 Previous works find that permutation symmetry is the main cause of LMC barriers.
 Due to the numerous parameters and permutation symmetries, SGD will find solutions far from each other in the landscapes during training.
 Therefore, we think a possible solution for training-time neuron alignment is breaking permutation symmetries in training via the same asymmetric subspace across models, so we make the following hypothesis. \begin{hypothesis}[Informal] If we can reduce the potential number of permutation symmetries by learning different models in the same permutation subspace, the linear mode connectivity will be improved. \end{hypothesis}

-\textbf{Network pruning improves LMC.} One straight-forward method which fits Hypothesis~\ref{subspace_hypothesis} is network pruning at initialization.
+\textit{Network pruning improves LMC.} One straight-forward method which fits Hypothesis~\ref{subspace_hypothesis} is network pruning at initialization.
 We apply random weight pruning to an initialized model, and different neurons will have different pruning structures (i.e., pruning ratios and pruning positions), so the symmetric structure of the network is broken, and the permutations of neurons are limited.
 From this pruned initialization, different training runs will learn in the same subspace where pruned weights are always zeros and permutations of neurons are constrained.

 It is validated in \autoref{fig:lmc:pruning_mask_ratios} that pruning can actually improve LMC compared with vanilla training, which supports our hypothesis.
-But when the pruning ratio $\rho$ is high (i.e., 0.8 and 0.9), pruning will result in an untrainable network with nearly zero generalization.
+But when the pruning ratio $\rho$ (the proportion of eliminated neuron weights) is high (i.e., 0.8 and 0.9), pruning will result in an untrainable network with nearly zero generalization.
 It is more severe when the initialized model is pretrained transformers, from \autoref{fig:model_soup_fig}, it can be seen that even if the pruning ratio is mild ($\rho = 0.2$), random pruning is fatal to ViT's network generalization.
 Thus, to overcome pruning's drawbacks, we propose a simple yet lossless (in terms of generalization) training-time alignment method in \autoref{subsec:tna_pfn}.